rizzlesauce/EFogModSwap/README.md

 ## Building

 For starters, you'll need Python 3.
-Setup a venv for the project and activate it.
+Set up a venv for the project and activate it.
 Then, download all the dependencies with `pip install -r requirements.txt`.

 To bundle everything into a Windows executable, run `pyinstaller --onefile DbdModSwap.py`,